About the Project

 Our research questions:

 How are interconnected histories of transatlantic slavery and antislavery remembered, forgotten, commemorated, and ignored?
-What are slavery’s sites of memory, and how does the meaning of memory shift over time?
-How can our research on slavery, history, and “sites of memory” shape our understanding of race, identity and freedom in contemporary Canada and Britain?
+What are empire’s sites of memory, and how does the meaning of memory shift over time?
+How can our research on history, and “sites of memory” shape our understanding of race, identity and freedom in contemporary Canada and Britain?

 Project Videos!